kristopolous/2019-november-novel/readme.md

 Among a successful enterprise, every segment looks at that company and attributes success to how that company implemented that segment.

 This is important because it's not intrinsic.
 You don't have, for instance, interface wonks coming from Apple saying "our interface is what made us successful".
 Instead you have an interface industry looking for the most successful company, seeing Apple and saying "ah, their interface must be the reason".
 You have the management industry looking at google and saying "ah, their management must be the reason".

 So was the wisdom in the 1970s business books when they were gushing over the F.W.
 Woolworth Company, Sears & Roebuck, and General Electric.
 As if their success was anything more than not having their shoelaces untied when it was time for them to dance.

 There was some silver bullet, we were told, that we all must emulate, in order to dance like them.
-Eventually all those companies collapsed, continuing to do their rain dances with more vigour and energy as the empire around them collapsed.
+Eventually all those companies collapsed, continuing to do their rain dances with more vigour and energy as their once great empires vanished.

 And so we are, tribes of mythmakers, only differentiated from our ancestors by our material advantage but ultimately susceptible to the same pursuasions of reasons in a contradictory combination of self-relization and denial; some interesting combination where we know everything is futile and that nothing is knowable while at the same time having an irrational faith that it's not true and not even our own eventual collapse and abandonment can be taken as a given.